Understanding IRS Forms 990 and 990-T

 Finding Forms 990 and 990-T

 The Internal Revenue Code requires organizations to make its Forms 990 and 990-T available for public inspection.
-Copies of the college’s Form 990s filed since 2007 are located on the Office of Business and Finance site in the “Documents” section along with audited financial statements.
+Links to copies of the college's Form 990s filed since 2007 as well as the college's audited financial statements can be found on the left side of this page.
 Copies of Form 990-T are available upon request from the Office of Business and Finance.
-The most recent Form 990 filing, posted by the college on March 8, 2018, covers the college fiscal year beginning June 1, 2016, and ending May 31, 2017.
+The most recent Form 990 filings cover the college fiscal year of 2018-19.
 The Office of Business and Finance prepares the returns with the assistance of Grant Thornton LLP, an international accounting firm with deep expertise in tax law applicable to institutions of higher education.

 Reported in Form 990

 The amount of information required from the college in Form 990 is extensive; instructions for completing the 12-part form run 100 pages.
 The filing includes:

 - An organizational summary and statement of accomplishments;